 - Rinse the wound with salt water (saline)

 After the wound is cleaned out, your surgeon may not close the wound.
-Your surgeon may pack the wound with a dressing, which will be changed often.
+Your surgeon may pack the wound with a dressing.
+The dressing will be changed often.

-Or your surgeon may use a VAC dressing (vacuum-assisted closure), which is a negative pressure dressing.
+Or your surgeon may use a VAC (vacuum-assisted closure) dressing.
+It is a negative pressure dressing.
 It increases blood flow around the sternum and improves healing.

-- A clear dressing is taped on top
+- Clear dressing that is taped on top

-Your surgeon may put a chest harness on you to make the chest bones more stable.
+Your surgeon may put a chest harness on you.
+This will make the chest bones more stable.

 It may take days, weeks, or even months for the wound to be clean, clear of infection, and finally heal.

-Once this occurs, the surgeon may use a muscle flap from your buttocks, shoulder, or upper chest to cover and close the wound.
+Once this occurs, the surgeon may use a muscle flap to cover and close the wound.
+The flap can be taken from your buttocks, shoulder, or upper chest.

 You may have already been receiving wound care or treatment and antibiotics.